-We may need to conduct expensive pharmaco-economic studies in order to demonstrate the medical necessity and cost-effectiveness of Omisirge, in addition to the costs required to obtain the FDA approvals.
+We may need to conduct expensive pharmaco-economic studies in order to demonstrate the medical necessity and cost-effectiveness of Omisirge.
 Omisirge may not be considered medically necessary or cost-effective.
 A payer's decision to provide coverage for Omisirge does not imply that an adequate reimbursement rate will be approved.
 Further, the determination of one payer to provide coverage for Omisirge does not assure that other payers will also provide such coverage for Omisirge.
 Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.